 We are in the middle of the worst economic crisis since the Great Depression.
 760,000 workers have lost their jobs this year.
 Businesses and families can't get credit.
 Home values are falling.
 Pensions are disappearing.
-Wages are lower than they've been in a decade, at a time when the cost of health care and college have never been higher.
-It's getting harder and harder to make the mortgage, or fill up your gas tank, or even keep the electricity on at the end of the month.
+It's gotten harder and harder to make the mortgage, or fill up your gas tank, or even keep the electricity on at the end of the month.